elrorro420/elrorro420/README.md

 ## Hi there 👋
-My name is Rodrigo, I am a man passionate about technology.
-I have knowledge in C++, Java and MySQL.
+I am a man passionate about technology.
+What God did not create was created by the engineer.

+I like soccer and being with my family.
+I love sunsets.
+I love helping other people.

 LENGUAGES THAT I MEET: